EngineerBetter/concourse-up/README.md

     > Concourse Up uses spot instances for workers as a cost saving measure.
 Users requiring lower risk may switch this feature off by setting --spot=false.

 * `--namespace value` Any valid string that provides a meaningful namespace of the deployment - Used as part of the configuration bucket name [$NAMESPACE].
     >Note that if namespace has been provided in the initial `deploy` it will be required for any subsequent `concourse-up` calls against the same deployment.
+* `--zone`            Specify an availability zone [$ZONE] (cannot be changed after the initial deployment)

 ### Info

 To fetch information about your `concourse-up` deployment: